Colorado History: Independence Camp

 The Jenks Family Left Fountain Valley After The 1864 Colorado Flood

 In 1864 severe flooding occurred all along the Colorado Front Range.
-The impact of the floods in the Denver area were reported in local newspapers.
-It's estimated the tsunami of water that came thundering down Fountain Creek that day was 18 feet high -- and nearly a mile-wide.
-But the first mention I've found about that Fountain Valley catastrophe was written over a decade later.
-The only first-hand account of the 1864 Fountain Valley Flood I've seen came from Dick Wootton.
-Dick's ranch was near Fountain Creek, a few miles south of Jenks Ranch.
+According to Dick Wootton, a wall of water came thundering down Fountain Creek that was 18 feet high and nearly a mile-wide.
+The flooding in Denver was reported in the newspapers, but the first mention I've found about the Fountain Creek catastrophe was written over a decade later.
+The only first-hand account of the 1864 Fountain Valley Flood I've seen came from Dick Wootton, his ranch was on Fountain Creek, just a few miles south of Jenks Ranch.

-The 1864 Fountain Valley Flood uprooted every Fountain Valley ranch and squatter encampment that was in its path -- including Jenks Ranch.
+That 1864 Fountain Valley flood uprooted almost every ranch and squatter encampment in its path.
 After that epic flood, Loren Jenks and his family left Fountain Valley and moved south.
 In 1865 the Jenks Family were reported to be among the founders of Saguache, Colorado.